Hiiiken/advice-generator/README.md

 - I added pagination functionality to the app to allow the user to move between Next/Previous advices
 - The buttons are disabled by default until more advices are generated
-- When reaching the last or first adive, the next or previous button becomes disabled to indicate that
+- When reaching the last or first advice, the next or previous button becomes disabled to indicate that

 ### Links